 - ingredients required for a comprehensive Design and Technology Unit of work.
 The framework of the programme has a cumulative approach to skills and knowledge.
 Children have the opportunity to revisit areas of learning, each time using the skill or knowledge in a more sophisticated way.

 - Termly D&T Week

 - Designer of the Term celebration.

 - Interactive and 'userfriendly' website.

 - Science links to eating healthily and Healthy Bodies

 - Healthy School Award

+- Low stake quizzes and hinge questions

+- Floorbooks

+- Making links with themes within DT curriculum to local area where possible to promote achievements within local area as well as aspiration f future jobs/careers e.g. linkages

-- Working through a progressive curriculum allows children to build a deeper understanding and appreciation of the world around them through design. - Children recognise some of the great designers of the world and the product they have produced. - Children learn to work collaboratively with others. - Children start to consider the impact they are having on the environment and how they can make a difference through their designs. - Children are aware of some key landmarks and recognise the differences within architecture and design.
+- Working through a progressive curriculum allows children to build a deeper understanding and appreciation of the world around them through design. - Children recognise some of the great designers of the world and the product they have produced. - Children learn to work collaboratively with others. - Children start to consider the impact they are having on the environment and how they can make a difference through their designs. - Children are aware of some key landmarks and recognise the differences within architecture and design. - Children celebrate their achievements as a record within Design Technology through a shared floorbook.